 Hi there!
 I’m Daphne, a pharmacist and writer for life.
 After graduating from pharmacy school, I spent two decades balancing part-time clinical work with raising my four kids.
-About five years ago, I began freelance medical writing while working in oncology infusion.
+Five years ago, I began freelance medical writing while working in oncology infusion.
 Writing and med comms have become a joyful second career that blends science, storytelling, and service.
-I’m endlessly curious, a bit of a maverick when problem-solving, and driven to find a way through hard things, always with collaboration and care as core principles.
+I’m endlessly curious, a resourceful problem-solver, and driven to find a way through complex challenges, always with collaboration and care at the center of my work.

-If you’re looking for a writer or health comms team builder who brings heart, curiosity, and follow-through to every project, I’d love to connect.
+If you’re looking for an editorial partner and facilitator who brings heart, curiosity, and follow-through to every project, I’d love to connect.

 My Services